 There are several types of psoriasis.
 Symptoms for each type may vary, but the major symptoms are:

-- Raised, bright red patches of skin, often covered with loose, silvery scales, usually on the knees, elbows, or low back.
+- Raised, bright red patches of skin (called plaques).
+They're often covered with loose, silvery scales.
+They're usually on the knees, elbows, or low back.

 - Tiny areas of bleeding when skin scales are picked or scraped off (Auspitz's sign).